Guide

 - No sleeveless tops, shorts, skirts, or western dresses

-- Leather items — belts, wallets, leather bags, leather shoes
+- Leather items (belts, wallets, bags, leather shoes)

-- Bags of any kind (small cloth pouches allowed)
+- Bags of any kind (small cloth pouches may be allowed)

 Best Time to Visit Tirupati

-- National holidays, school summer vacations (April–May), and Diwali/Dussehra weeks
+- National holidays, summer vacations (April–May), and Diwali/Dussehra weeks

 How to Reach Tirupati and Tirumala